Can I be charged with possession with the intent to distribute less than an ounce of marijuana?

 Though the charge can still proceed, a drug distribution charge of less than an ounce may be difficult for the Commonwealth to prove for three reasons.

-- The amount of marijuana possessed is relative to prove an individuals intent, when only small amounts are present the Commonwealth will have to rely on other factors to establish an intent to distribute.
+- The amount of marijuana possessed is relevant to prove an individuals intent, when only small amounts are present the Commonwealth will have to rely on other factors to establish an intent to distribute.

 - A judge may look less favorably on the charge as some officers charge possession with the intent to distribute in order to circumvent the statute decriminalizing marijuana possession.